department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/component_documentation.md

 [add link to Sketch component page]

 Be sure to use the appropriate [maturity scale](https://design.va.gov/about/maturity-scale) option.
+If this is a new component that has not yet gone through Staging Review, use the "Use with Caution: Candidate" label.

 ## Tasks
 - [ ] Write or update component documentation for design.va.gov